earlejam/effective-java-notes/README.md

   - Create instances of interfaces with multiple abstract methods
   - Need access to function object from within its body
 - You should rarely, if ever, serialize a lambda.
 Instead, use instance of private static nested class
-- Don't use anonymous classes for function objects unless you have to create instances of types that aren't functional interefaces
+- Don't use anonymous classes for function objects unless you have to create instances of types that aren't functional interfaces

 #### 43. Prefer method references to lambdas